w3f/polkadot-wiki/docs/general/kusama/kusama-ledger.md

 ### Loading Your Account

+You can import your Ledger account to [Polkadot Extension](https://polkadot.js.org/extension/) or to the Polkadot JS UI.
+For instructions on how to import Ledger accounts to Polkadot JS extension in written format, read through this [article](https://support.polkadot.network/support/solutions/articles/65000175387-how-to-add-your-ledger-through-the-polkadot-extension).
+For importing your account to the UI, read through the instructions below.

 [Polkadot-JS Apps UI][apps] already has an integration with the Ledger application so that your device will work with the browser interface after installation.
 The functionality is currently gated behind a feature setting that you will need to turn on.